-(1)To prepare graduates to meet their personal goals of becoming competent dietetic technicians or other foods, nutrition or foodservice related professionals with outcomes of alumni achieving: (a) over a five year period, a pass rate of at least 80% on DTR exam; (b) within 12 months of completing the program, at least 60% of the graduates passing the DTR exam, obtaining employment related to their major, and/or enrolling in an accredited continuing education program; (c) a satisfactory rating for all entry-level competencies; (d) a mean rating of 3 or better for "importance" and "effectiveness" on the employee graduate survey; and (e) forty-four percent of the students who enter the program completing the program

-- (2) To offer a basic education for dietetic students who wish to transfer to a four year institution with the outcome that twenty five percent of graduates indicating on the alumni survey that they have continued their education at a four year institution - (3) To offer a flexible curriculum schedule for students (particularly those who must attend college while working full or part-time, have family obligations, and time limitations) with the outcome that online enrollment will increase the number of students participating in the program by 50% in three years.
+- 1. To prepare graduates to meet their personal goals of becoming competent dietetic technicians, or other food, nutrition or foodservice related professionals, with outcomes of alumni achieving: (a) over a five-year period, a pass rate of at least 80% on the DTR exam; (b) within 12 months of completing the program, at least 60% of the graduates passing the DTR exam, obtaining employment related to their major, and/or enrolling in an accredited continuing education program; (c) a satisfactory rating for all entry-level competencies; (d) a mean rating of three or better for "importance" and "effectiveness" on the employee graduate survey; and (e) 44% of the students who enter the program completing the program. - 2.
+To offer a basic education for dietetic students who wish to transfer to a four-year institution; with the outcome that 25% of graduates indicate on the alumni survey that they have continued their education at a four year institution. - 3.
+To offer a flexible curriculum schedule for students, (particularly those who must attend college while working full or part-time, have family obligations, and time limitations) with the outcome that online enrollment will increase the number of students participating in the program by 50% in three years.